walterstaude10/cv/README.md

 # cv
-This repo is an intrductory repo.
+This repo is an introductory repo.